hashicorp/nomad/website/source/docs/agent/config.html.md

     `max_kill_timeout` is used.
 This is to prevent a user being able to set an unreasonable timeout.
 If unset, a default is used.
 <a id="reserved"></a>
-  * `reserved`: `reserved` is used to reserve a portion of the nodes resources from being used by Nomad when placing tasks.
+  * `reserved`: `reserved` is used to reserve a portion of the node's resources from being used by Nomad when placing tasks.
 It can be used to target a certain capacity usage for the node.
-For example, 20% of the nodes CPU could be reserved to target a CPU utilization of 80%.
+For example, 20% of the node's CPU could be reserved to target a CPU utilization of 80%.
 The block has the following format: